-Since 2014, ETSAB pays a return visit to BAU at the end of fall semester, in the name of BAU Winter Workshop.
-This workshop offers a five-day intense program.
-Adopting a multicultural perspective, BAU Winter Workshop is organized with a new topic each year, enriched by visits to museums and architecture offices, and intercity trips.
-BAU winter workshops draw attention of 45-50 ETSAB students, as well as students from different architecture schools in Istanbul.
+Since 2014, ETSAB, under the name BAU Winter Workshop, has been running in BAU at the end of the fall semester.
+Adopting a multicultural perspective, BAU Winter Workshop offers a five-day intense program organized under a new topic each year.
+Enriched b visits to museums, architecture offices, and intercity trips, BAU Winter Workshops attracts 45-50 ETSAB students, as well as students from different architecture schools in Istanbul.
 It is hoped that these winter schools will be sustainable, strengthening the bonds between two beautiful cities, Istanbul and Barcelona, as much as BAU and UPC.

 BAU & ETSAB Winter Workshop Photos